html-graph/html-graph.github.io/content/tutorials/edges-with-remove-button.md

 The challenge is to add some interactive element in the center of an edge to handle click events that trigger edge removal.

-This can be done using another edge decorator, but first we need to create a function that would generate an interactive element.
+This can be done using `MidpointEdgeShape` decorator, but first we need to create a function that would generate an interactive element.
 As a basis for a remove button, you can use this implementation: